 Ki-moon's first two and a half years has grown more and more

-Ban's defenders have rushed to come up with explanations of the bad
+Ban's defenders have rushed to come up with explanations other than

-interesting theory, which may even be true, was posited to Inner
+interesting theory, which may even be true, was explained to Inner

 City Press by two separate senior advisors to Ban.
 It paints Ban was